tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Extending polymorphic tags

-Type specific definitions can be extended just like any other tag using the `<extend>` tag.
+Type-specific definitions can be extended just like any other tag using the `<extend>` tag.
 For example, here we simply remove the price:

     <extend tag="card" for="Product">
       <old-card merge without-price/>